disability + creative activity + cultural spaces = wellbeing

 "Arts Connect is so important.
 I wish everyone could see what goes on here.
 Seeing people’s faces – the joy and pleasure they get, the feeling of being part of a community, the chance to feel part of things and understood.
 It’s great to be in a group where C feels safe - there aren’t that many places to go where he can feel really secure and part of things.
 He really looks forward to coming. "

-Most recently we ran a pilot called Get Into Trains in partnership with Sussex Community Rail Partnership.
+Get Into Trains most recently we ran a pilot in partnership with Sussex Community Rail Partnership.
 Three sessions took place at Lewes, Seaford and Eastbourne train stations, involving a total of 20 disabled adults, their carers and station staff.
 The sessions were co-led by artist Anne Colvin, and a railway specialist, exploring the rich heritage of trains and stations as well as the personal experience of travel, developing both creative skills and confidence in travel.

 This short film created by Catherine at Sussex Community Rail Partnership captures a glimpse of Get Into Trains sessions: